Speaking

 Diphthongs

-/ɑi/ diphthong mispronounced as /ɑ/ monophthong: Watch each of the following videos, practicing each mentioned word first individually (being careful to pronounce the /i/ part of the diphthong long enough to check that you have indeed pronounced it), and then within 5 new YouGlish phrasal contexts per day until their standard pronunciation becomes automatic for you (again pronouncing the /i/ part of the diphthong long enough to check that you have indeed pronounced it) (Monica: Need to evaluate if the below are the BEST videos in the BEST teaching order)
+/ɑi/ diphthong mispronounced as just the /ɑ/ monophthong: Watch each of the following videos, practicing each mentioned word first individually (being careful to pronounce the /i/ part of the diphthong long enough to check that you have indeed pronounced it), and then within 5 new YouGlish phrasal contexts per day until their standard pronunciation becomes automatic for you (again pronouncing the /i/ part of the diphthong long enough to check that you have indeed pronounced it) (Monica: Need to evaluate if the below are the BEST videos in the BEST teaching order)

 /ei/ diphthong mispronounced as /ɛ/ monophthong: Watch each of the following videos, practicing each mentioned word first individually (being careful to pronounce the /i/ part of the diphthong long enough to check that you have indeed pronounced it), and then within 5 new YouGlish phrasal contexts per day until their standard pronunciation becomes automatic for you (again pronouncing the /i/ part of the diphthong long enough to check that you have indeed pronounced it) (Monica: Need to evaluate if the below is the BEST teaching order)